Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Related Work

 \textbf{CDR with Joint Training.} Joint training approaches attempt to transfer knowledge from the source domain to the target domain by designing proper network architectures with shared parameters.

 Considering that users are normally consistent across domains, many studies have investigated the ways of propagating user interest to different domains.
 For instance, MVDNN~\cite{elkahky2015multi} designed a shared user tower and multiple independent item towers, that helped broadcast user knowledge across domains.
 MiNet~\cite{ouyang2020minet} divided cross-domain user interests into long-term interest and short-term interest, and jointly models three types of user interests with an attention mechanism.
 However, a pure transfer of user profile knowledge is insufficient, researchers have also examined the ways of knowledge extraction from user-item feature interaction.
 MMOE~\cite{Ma2018ModelingTR} utilized multiple shared expert networks and domain-specific gating networks to capture the commonality and difference in user-entity interaction information.
 PLE~\cite{Tang2020ProgressiveLE} added independent expert networks and exploited a progressive routing mechanism to extract shared and task-specific knowledge.
 CoNet~\cite{hu2018conet} adopted cross-connection units for knowledge transfer across different domains.
 STAR~\cite{sheng2021one} proposed a star-shaped topology compromising globally shared parameters and domain-specific parameters, and the final domain parameters were computed with the dot product of the two parameters.
-PEPnet~\cite{chang2023pepnet} designed a dynamic parameter generator that is shared across multiple domains.
+PEPNet~\cite{chang2023pepnet} designed a dynamic parameter generator that is shared across multiple domains.

 However, joint training algorithms inevitably face gradient conflict problems, and since the number of data samples in the source domain is usually much larger than that in the target domain, the final model is dominated by the source domain; therefore, the final model does not fully adapt to the target domain.
-Furthermore, joint training algorithms cannot effectively handle multi-entity problems due to the misalignment of feature patterns.

-\textbf{CDR with Pre-training \& Fine-tuning.} The pre-training \& fine-tuning approach is another main solution to the cross-domain recommendation problem.
-Conventional methods~\cite{chen2021user,yang2022click} usually adopted the same model for both pre-training and fine-tuning.
-That is, we first pre-train on the source domain to obtain a base model and then fine-tune the resulting base model with the data from the target domain.
-However, as mentioned in previous studies~\cite{he2021analyzing, kumar2022fine}, those methods can easily get stuck in the local optima once the target data distribution is far away from the source data distribution.